CorvusPrudens/Firewheel/DESIGN_DOC.md

 Usage of the clock works like this:

-1. Before sending an event to an audio node, the user calls `AudioGraph::clock_seconds()` to retrieve the current clock time.
+1. Before sending an event to an audio node, the user calls `AudioGraph::clock_now()` to retrieve the current clock time.
-2. For any audio node that accepts an `EventDelay` parameter in one of its methods, the user will schedule the event like so: `EventDelay::DelayUntilSeconds(clock_secs + desired_amount_of_delay)`.
+2. For any event type that accepts an `EventDelay` parameter, the user will schedule the event like so: `EventDelay::DelayUntilSeconds(AudioGraph::clock_now() + desired_amount_of_delay)`.
-3. When the audio node processor receives the event, it waits for the event delay value to fall within the range given in `ProcInfo::clock_seconds`.
-Once reached, it then executes the event at the corresponding sample offset in the processing block.
+3. When the engine processor receives the event, it waits for the event to elapse.
+Once reached, it then sends the event to the node at the resulting sample offset.

 ### Sample Clock